-Ficker of Penn, who joined the Church at an early day and passed through the mobbings and hardships incident to the history of the Church in Missouri and Illinois, Elsie, their daughter, coming to gladden their home in Hancock county, Ill., in 1840.
+Ficker of Penn, who joined the Church at an early day and passed through the mobbings and hardships incident to the history of the Church in Missouri and Illinois, Elsie, their daughter, coming to gladden their home in Hancock county, Hl., in 1840.
 The family arrived in Utah in 1859 and Elsie was married to Isaac P. Robinson in 1863.
-The couple lived in Weber and Morgan counties until 1885, when they moved to Arizona, where they have resided ever since, highly esteemed by all the people.
-Mrs. Robinson is the mother of 13 children, six sons and seven daughters, 11 of whom survive their honored why. have a torpid liver when Herbine, the only liver regulator will help you?
-These is no reason why you should suffer from Dyspepsia, Constipation, Chills and Fev-er or any liver complaints, when Herbine will cure you.
-F. C. Walte, Westville, Fla., writes: "I was sick for a month with chills and fever, and after taking two bottles of Herbine am well and healthy."
-Sold by Z. C. M. I. Drug Dept., 112 and 114 South Main Street.
+The couple lived in Weber and Morgan counties until 1855, when they moved to Arizona, where they have resided ever since, highly esteemed by all the people.
+Mrs. Robinson is the mother of 13 WHY. have a torpid liver when Horbine, the only liver regulator will help you?
+These is no reason why you should suffer from Dyspepsia, Constipation.
+Chills and Fev-er or any liver complaints, when Herbine will cure you.
+F. C. Walte, Westville, Fin., writes: "I was sick for a month with chills and fever, and after taking two bottles of Herbine am well and healthy."
+Sold by Z. C. M. I. Drug Dept., H2 and 14 South Main Street.
 B

-Our Grill Room at the Royal Cafe is open daily from 4 to 12 p. m. children, six sons and seven daughters.
-It of whom survive their honored mother.
-Of these, Mrs. Norah Brun-dige and Mrs. Nellie Clineman live in Mesa City, Ariz., Mrs. Smily Taylor at La Grande, Oregon, the remainder of the family, Isaac P., Jr., Joseph, Cy-rus, Frank, Orson, Mrs. Effle Montleth and Zina Robinson, live here.
+Our Grill Room at the Royal Cafe is open daily from 4 to 12 p. m. esteemed by all the people.
+Mrs. Robinson is the mother of 13 children, six sons and seven daughters, 11 of whom survive their honored mother.
+Of these, Mrs. Norah Brun-dige and Mrs. Nellie Clineman live in Mesa City, Ariz., Mrs. Imily Taylor at La Grande, Oregon, the remainder of the family, Isaac P., Jr., Joseph, Cy-rus, Frank, Orson, Mrs. Effic Montieth and Zina Robinson, live here.
 One son, Wilford, is away from home.
 Promise of Record Breaking Year for Special Correspondence.
-Spanish Fork, Utah Co., April 12.-A hoy baby was born to Mr. and Mrs. Thomas Paterson on the 19th.
+Spanish Fork, Utah Co., April 12.-A boy baby was born to Mr. and Mrs. Thomas Paterson on the 10th.
 Beet planting in this section is now in order.
 There is every indication that it will be a banner year in acre-age.
 "Much ado about nothing" has subsided.
 "Ail's well that ends well."
 BLUEWATER.

 HAKES GOLDEN WEDDING.